cryptbird/DronesZ_Website/README.md

 Subject: {{subject}}
 Message: {{message}}

-This message was sent from the DroneZ website contact form.
+This message was sent from the DronesZ website contact form.
 ```

 4. Note down your **Template ID**